yu-lab-vt/BILCO/README.md

 BILCO contains two major parts, ELCO and bidirectional pushing.

 ### ELCO
 ELCO use the component as the basic operation unit and majorly consists of two component operations: **Drain** and **Discharge**.
 (Each component is a subset of GTW subgraph bounded by two adjacent cuts).
-It can be described as follows: Initially, each subgraph is one active component. ``Drain'' operation sends maximum excess directly to the sink through edges within subgraph.
+It can be described as follows: Initially, each subgraph is one active component.
+"Drain" operation sends maximum excess directly to the sink through edges within subgraph.
 A new cut will be generated, which blocks some excess in the segmented components near the source.
-Then it is the turn of ``Discharge'' to seek opportunities to move excess across subgraph toward components that can execute ``Drain''.
+Then it is the turn of "Discharge" to seek opportunities to move excess across subgraph toward components that can execute "Drain".
 By executing these two component operations, the global max-flow can be achieved.
 The whole framework is like the progress of pumping water from multiple water tanks.

 <p align="center">
   <img height="300" src="img/Fig2.png">